Become member

 6. Presidents and vice-presidents of the association, who have rendered outstanding services to the association, can become honorary presidents.

 7. Membership within the meaning of paragraphs 1-3 requires a written application.
 Before admitting a member, the member club or clubs of the same country must be heard.
-The General Meeting decides on the application after examination by the Board.
+The Board decides on the application after examination.
+In case of any conflict, the General Meeting will decide on the application.

 8. Supporting members are accepted after a written application by the Board.